DVLab-NTU/qsyn/README.md

   All arguments are the same as `RUN_TESTS`.

-  Notice that if you use a different BLAS or LAPACK inplementation to build `Qsyn`, some of the DOFILEs may produce different results, which is to be expected.
+  Notice that if you use a different BLAS or LAPACK implementation to build `Qsyn`, some of the DOFILEs may produce different results, which is to be expected.

 ## License